|Clive Bairsto – Street Works UK Chief Executive Officer and Chairman

 Richard is Public Affairs Manager at Cadent.

-Elizabeth Draper is Head of Compliance and Regulation for Streetworks at Openreach, with responsibility for informing and guiding Openreach operational teams on NRSWA (New Roads and Street Works Act) regulation and compliance.
+Elizabeth Draper is Head of Risk and Network Regulation for Openreach, managing a UK-wide team of risk, compliance and regulatory managers responsible for all areas of network regulation, including street works.
 She was previously Head of Streetworks at Openreach, re-building and transforming the street works organisation.
 She joined BT Group on the accelerated leadership programme in 2011 and is experienced in programme management as well as running large operational teams.